 - why you are approaching their company

-If writing to the company, letters should be typed (not hand-written) and it is essential to make a good impression by ensuring that they are free of spelling and grammatical errors.
-It is always useful to include a copy of your CV - if you don't have one, write one!
+If emailing or writing to the company it's essential to make a good impression.
+Make sure that all communications are free of spelling and grammatical errors, and it's always useful to include a copy of your CV - if you don't have one, write one!

 Please note: because chemical and biochemical engineers often work in companies where a production process is carried out, health and safety restrictions can limit work experience opportunities for students under 18 years old in some cases.